 Smith concluded his four-year career at Florida International University's all-time leader among tight ends in receptions and receiving yards, totaling 178 receptions for 2,001 yards and 18 touchdowns.
-On the school's all-time receiving list, regardless of position, Smith finished fourth in receptions, fifth in receiving yards and third in receiving touchdowns.
+On the school's all-time receiving list, regardless of position, Smith finished fourth in receiving touchdowns.